-The MARTA Board of Directors (the Board) requires that the following service change actions be taken only by the Board following the public hearing process referenced in the MARTA ACT, above:
+The MARTA Board of Directors (the Board) requires that the following service change actions be taken only by the Board following the public hearing process referenced in the MARTA ACT. above:

 - 1. The establishment of a new bus route to include the initial service alignment and headway parameters for that route. - 2.
-A substantial geographical alteration: Addition or deletion of more than one and one-half (11⁄2) directional miles on a given route. - 3.
+A substantial geographical alteration, such as the addition or deletion of more than one and one-half (11⁄2) directional miles on a given route. - 3.
 The discontinuation of any bus service not under the demonstration project status.

 - 4. A major route modification which causes a 25% or greater increase or reduction in the number of daily trips provided.
-This may also apply to route segments as appropriate. - 5.
-Implementation of new service.
+This may also apply to route segments as appropriate.

+- 5. Implementation of new service.

+- 6. Changes in fare policy.